Signs of Librium (Chlordiazepoxide) Abuse

 People who abuse Librium may also engage in risky behavior, like driving a car or operating machinery while under the influence of the drug.
 Users may also steal or forge prescriptions to obtain Librium.

 Legal problems, like getting arrested for driving under the influence or prescription fraud, are also common among those who abuse drugs.
 A recently developed addiction to drugs of this kind will be especially noticeable in those who had no prior history of substance abuse or legal trouble, but are suddenly found committing crimes of this nature.

 Continuing to abuse Librium despite the negative impact it’s having on the user’s interpersonal relationships—as well as their life in general—is also a clear sign of substance abuse.

-If you suspect a loved one is abusing Librium, please call us now for help.
+If you suspect a loved one is abusing Librium, please call for help.

 See how Jerry

 The Dangers of Librium